sharekey/meteor-vite/README.md

 #### ⚡️ Final steps

-From now should write your code from your `entry-vite.ts` files.
-Add any Vite plugins you prefer to power your Meteor app.
+Write your code from your `entry-vite.ts` files.
+Install any Vite plugins you prefer to power your Meteor app.
 See below for examples with popular UI frameworks.

 If you have any existing Meteor build plugins like `typescript`, etc. you can safely remove them.
 Vite comes with out-of-the-box support most of these.
-For the rest, it's as simple as adding a plugin to `vite.config.ts`.
+For the rest, it's usually as simple as just adding a plugin to `vite.config.ts`.

 - [Official Vite plugins](https://vite.dev/plugins/)
 - [Vite plugin documentation](https://vite.dev/guide/using-plugins.html)